ddoodev/guide/docs/base-guide/starting.md

 # Starting your bot
-We provide the createApp function, which allows you to create a bot and add any options to it.
+We provide `createApp` function, which allows you to create a bot and add any options to it.

 === "JS"
 ```js